eacl2023tutorial/eacl2023tutorial.github.io/README.md

+theme: jekyll-theme-minimal
-# Emotion Analysis from Text
+title: Emotion Analysis from Text Tutorial at EACL 2023
-Tutorial at the EACL 2023 in Dubrovnik.
+description: Website accompanying the Tutorial at the EACL 2023 in Dubrovnik.

 ## Welcome